TO LIVE IN HOMELAND OR ABROAD ?

 Another comments:

 "How unfortunate !
 What a miserable, materialistic, lonely, kitschy and tense life, like birds in golden cages located oceans away, having only 'virtual' / ‘Skype’ relationships !
 Just for money !...
 Even with that money, can they afford to have servants, cooks, drivers and gardeners ?
 Can they afford to attend and enjoy the various events like weddings, birthday parties, anniversary get-togethers, etc. of kith and kin in the homeland ?
 Do they have social and religious amalgamation which provide a lot of face-to-face interactions ?
 Which economically average Indian son in developed countries can afford to invite his parents to have expensive surgeries, medical treatment or health check-ups ?
 Of course, the son invites them when his wife becomes pregnant, for personalised service, babysitting, economy, etc., but only to be put on the next flight to India when they become ‘expensively’ ill !
 Of course, the son advises them to have all the health check-ups and the necessary surgeries done before leaving India.
 Now, where are those crème de la crème world class hospitals in developed countries about which they talk so glibly and eloquently about ?
 They are out of their reach.
 Why should they live a second class citizen life, perhaps, also with racial discrimination ?
 And, how to cope up with “Empty Nest Syndrome” here ?
-Condolences."
+Condolences.
+Free birds in a huge golden cage in the "land of freedom" !

 Isn’t that a bit ironic ?
 There is a strange dichotomy about this which is difficult to understand.
 One can understand the dichotomy of views, if one sees through different radars of vision.
 Both are correct in their own thinking, perception and valuation.
 Oxymoronic ?